 3B=baseline third cohort;

-MB=migrants: baseline first cohort (under construction)
+MB=migrants: baseline first cohort (not available yet);

 Ma=data collected in main interview;